 You’ll find the recipe at the bottom of this post, but I also have some sweet giveaways and offers to share with you today!

 Of the wonderful items left over from the holidays that I still need to give away, the one that complements today’s SSS recipe best is Hallie Klecker’s new cookbook, Super Healthy Cookies: 50 Gluten-Free, Dairy-Free Recipes for Delicious and Nutritious Treats.
-Hallie blogs over at Daily Bites and is also the author of The Pure Kitchen (which I reviewed here; Thick and Chewy Peanut Butter Cookie recipe included) and the new e-book on Kindle, Dairy-Free & Gluten-Free: A Whole Food Starter Guide and Cookbook, which she co-authored with Alisa Fleming.
+Hallie blogs over at Daily Bites and is also the author of The Pure Kitchen (which I reviewed here; Thick and Chewy Peanut Butter Cookie recipe included) and the new e-book on Kindle, Dairy-Free & Gluten-Free: A Whole Food Starter Guide and Cookbook (this book is no longer available), which she co-authored with Alisa Fleming.
 You may well already know Alisa, too.
-Alisa is the founder of the “go to” site, Go Dairy Free and resource book/cookbook by the same name.
+Alisa is the founder of the “go-to” site, Go Dairy Free and author of the resource book/cookbook by the same name, and her newer cookbook, Eat Dairy Free.

 Here are a few other reviews of Super Healthy Cookies from other folks whose opinions we trust.